We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 How does a credit check work?

 Your report will contain a wealth of information about you as an individual.
 It will include your name, address, birthdate, current and past addresses, income, employment, and payment history.
-Your report will also include information about any debts you owe, and details about any debts you owe another person, like a spouse.
+Your report will also include information about any debts you owe.

 Does a credit check affect your credit score?